A woman in a navy blue suit walks through a lush, green field, holding documents in her hand. © Johannes Funk

 • collaborating with businesses to enhance working conditions for women

-• assisting companies to implement gender and diversity management practices
+• assisting companies to manage gender and diversity

-• delivering financial and technical assistance to existing initiatives of companies, civil society, and the Rwandan government that focus on reducing gender-specific barriers to female entrepreneurship.
+• delivering financial and technical assistance to initiatives of companies, civil society, and the Rwandan government that focus on reducing gender-specific barriers to female entrepreneurship

 Additional information